stephen6410/TAMU-projects/README.md

 # TAMU-projects

-I worked on the following projects as assignments for my classes at Texas A&M University:
+I worked on the following projects as assignments for my classes at Texas A&M University.
+Please abide by the Aggie Honor Code!

 -----
 **CSCE 110 "Introduction to Programming"**